uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 wsl --install kali-linux
 ```

 Once installed, open your `Start Menu`, search for Kali Linux if it does not start automatically, and click to open it.
 It will take a moment to initialize and then ask you to set a username and password.

-{% hint style="warning" %}
-The username and password should be set to `kali` shown below and note them down.
-{% endhint %}
+An example output (for reference only) is shown below:

 ```text
 Installing, this may take a few minutes...